srirampc/cpp-ci/github_actions.md

         verbose: true
 ```

-Here the first step `make lcov2` is building a traget defined in the CMake file.
+The first step `make lcov2` builds the traget `lcov2` defined in
-The target executes the following commands.
+the CMakeLists.txt file.
+This target executes the following commands.

 ```
 lcov -c -d ./ -o FastANITest.info